apjama/SOMALI_NLP/readme.md

 * Reasonably accurate stemmers that take a list of words and return morphemes (the smallest syntactic version of word)
 * A tokenizer that takes sentences and returns a list of words.
 * A tool that takes a word and gives you a list of words it likes be around (colocation).
-* Statistical models on everything from spelling errors, to colocation analysis.
+* Statistical models on everything from spelling errors, to Levenshtein distances (if you're into that sort of thing!)
 ## Getting Started
 Not knowing Python shouldn't stop you!
 Please get involved.
 If you know what you're doing, please build a feature and submit a pull request for it!
 ### Prerequisites